phetsims/phet-info/doc/phet-development-overview.md

 Also, we recommend developing your code on a public repo such as GitHub to enable us to test and update your simulations as common dependencies are changed.

-## Master is Unstable: Accessing Rigorously-Tested Code
+## Main is Unstable: Accessing Rigorously-Tested Code

 The main branch of the PhET simulation and library repositories is constantly under development and not guaranteed to be stable.
 It is our intent that the main branch of simulations + libraries will build and run properly, but sometimes